 Records can be seen and used by parents and by school staff members who must have the information in order to work with you and your child.
 School policy also says that they may be seen by someone with a “need to know” in an emergency and by few government officials.
 With your written consent (and only with the consent), the records may be sent to colleges or universities or other places that you name.

-SRS PLACEMENT OF STUDENTS
+DCF PLACEMENT OF STUDENTS

-The student placed by SRS should be accompanied on the day of enrollment by his/her case worker, when possible, foster parent, and records related to past school performance, and medical and psychological status.
+A student placed by DCF should be accompanied on the day of enrollment by his/her case worker, when possible, foster parent, and records related to past school performance, and medical and psychological status.

-If records indicate that the student has been enrolled in special services at previous school of attendance, or has been recommended for such placement, a meeting should be scheduled as soon as possible to discuss the student’s most beneficial educational placement.
+If records indicate that the student has been enrolled in special services at previous school of attendance or has been recommended for such placement, a meeting should be scheduled as soon as possible to discuss the student’s most beneficial educational placement.

 CIPA PLAN

-The USD 227, Children’s Internet Protection Act (CIPA), shall, at a minimum:
+Pursuant to the Children’s Internet Protection Act (CIPA), USD 227 shall, at a minimum:

-Provide reasonable public notice including at least one public hearing,(held on 9/05/01)
+Provide reasonable public notice including at least one public hearing(held on 9/05/01);

-install blocks or Internet filters to limit access by both minors and adults to child pornography or materials that are obscene, inappropriate or harmful
+Install blocks or Internet filters to limit access by both minors and adults to child pornography or materials that are obscene, inappropriate or harmful;

-monitor the on-line activities of minors
+Monitor the on-line activities of minors;

-address issues related to the safety of minors when using e-mail, chat rooms, and other electronic communications
+Address issues related to the safety of minors when using e-mail, chat rooms, and other electronic communications;

-hinder unauthorized access (hacking) and other unlawful on-line activities by minors
+Hinder unauthorized access (hacking) and other unlawful on-line activities by minors; and

-prevent unauthorized disclosure of personal information regarding minors
+Prevent unauthorized disclosure of personal information regarding minors

 USE OF BUILDING

-The Board has established a policy of allowing civic and community service organizations, non-profit groups, and other similar groups use of the buildings by scheduling through the principal’s office and paying the set fee.
+The Board has established a policy of allowing civic and community service organizations, non-profit groups, and other similar groups use of district buildings by scheduling through the principal’s office and paying the set fee.
 All school activities will have precedence in scheduling.
 Outside groups that serve food from the kitchen during extracurricular activities are exempt from fees.
 Alumni using the building for class reunions are not charged a fee.

 CHURCH ACTIVITY POLICY

 There will be no school activities on Sundays.
-Wednesday night of each week shall be set aside as church night.
+Wednesday night of each week shall be set aside as family night.
 There shall be no activities involving students in any part of the school building after 7:00 pm on Wednesday nights without administration approval.

 HOMELESS STUDENTS